jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 7. Add 3-4 more drops of iodine
 8. Observe the stained tissue under microscope, looking for blue-black round perkinsus cells
 9. Write down observations
-## Homogenizing Tissue and Transferring to Culture Flasks
+## Transferring to Culture Flasks
-### Materials for Homogenizing Tissue:
+### Materials for Transferring to Culture Flasks
-- Homogenizer
-- Homogenizer probes
-- Beaker of DI water
-- PCM-inoculated tissue in tubes (in incubator)
-- Culture flasks
 - 100 mL bottle of PCM with antibiotics
 - 25 cm^2 Culture Flask
-### Protocol for homogenizing tissue
+### Protocol for Transferring to Culture Flasks
 **Day 13**
 1. In the BSC, bring 100 mL bottle of PCM with antibiotics and two 25 cm^2 culture flasks
 2. Pipette 18 mL of PCM into each 25 cm^2 culture flask.
 If flasks are tissue-treated, keep the flask upright with the cap at the top to avoid cell adhesion.
 3. Label each 25 cm^2 culture flask with tissue type "M" or "R", and "P1" for first passage
 4. Take the PCM tubes out of the incubator now that 10-14 days have passed
-5. In fume hood, bring homogenizer, homogenizer probes, beaker of DI water, and PCM tubes
-6. Insert sterile plastic probe into Homogenizer 150 making sure it locks into place
-7. Submerge probe in PCM tube, hovering just above the bottom; turn on Homogenizer 150 and slide speed 5 clicks to the right, hold for 10 seconds - _Never run homogenizer dry_
-8. Carefully remove probe once the homogenizer has stopped and check if any tissue is still intact; if there is visible tissue, repeat step 7
-9. Clean probe immediately in DI bath for 10s
-10. Repeat steps 6-9 for all tubes
-11. Once homogenized, inoculate the homogenized tissue in PCM tubes into the 25 cm^2 culture flasks
+5. Inoculate the contents of the PCM tubes into the 25 cm^2 culture flasks